tscanlin/developers.optimizely.com/src/content/integrations/index.md

 - Your analytics platform can track Optimizely experiment and variation names
 - Basic JavaScript skills

-### 1. Create a test page
+### 1. Add the snippet

-To get started, you'll need a page with the Optimizely snippet installed to test the integration on.
-On the test page, the Optimizely snippet needs to be added to the top of the &lt;head&gt; section.
-Instructions on how to install the Optimizely snippet can be found on our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.
+To get started, install the Optimizely snippet on your test page.
+This is the page you’ll test your integration on.
+The snippet should be added as high up in the &lt;head&gt; tag as possible.
+To learn how to install the Optimizely snippet, check out this step-by-step guide in our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.

 ### 2. Create and start an experiment
-Create an experiment within your Optimizely account that runs on the test page you have created in step 1.
-Save and start the experiment without making any further adjustments.
-Remember the experiment ID (see experiment_id in the address bar).
+Create an experiment within your Optimizely account that runs on the test page you have created in Step 1.
+Save your experiment without making any changes.
+Click Start Experiment.

-Verify that the experiment is running when the uploading of the experiment is done (approximately 2 minutes).
-You can verify if the experiment is running by doing a hard refresh on the test page.
-Open the JavaScript console and execute `optimizely.activeExperiments`.
-The console will output an array with your experiment ID in it after hitting enter.
+To verify that your experiment is running, do a hard refresh on the test page outside of the Editor.
+Open the JavaScript console and execute optimizely.activeExperiments.
+When your experiment is live, the console will output an array with your Experiment ID.
+It may take up to 2 minutes for the experiment to fully upload to your test page.
+If you don’t see the Experiment ID appear, wait a few seconds, then execute the call again.

 <img src="/assets/img/integrations/active_experiments.png">

-### 3. Write integration code
+### 3. Write the integration code

-Below the Optimizely snippet on the test page, you can implement code to get the experiment and variation names of the experiments that are running on the page.
-This is the information that you can send to the analytics platform you are working with.
+To integrate with the analytics platform, you’ll need the Optimizely Experiment and Variation names that are running on the test page.
+This section describes the four JavaScript methods you’ll need to retrieve this information:

-The JavaScript API provides four useful methods for getting all information regarding running experiments on a page.
-The methods that you will use for this integration are:

 - `window["optimizely"] && window["optimizely"]["data"]`
 This line makes sure that Optimizely is loaded on the page.